fheavii/fheavii/README.md

 ## 👋 About Me
 <p align="justify">
 A data driven Mathematics undergraduate passionate about transforming raw data into meaningful insights.
-With hands-on experience in administrative data processing and reporting at Badan Pusat Statistik (BPS) Temanggung Regency, I focus on developing strong analytical and visualization skills through <b>Excel and Power BI</b> projects.
-I enjoy designing clean, interactive dashboards that turn complex datasets into clear stories and support data-informed decision-making.
+With hands on experience in administrative data processing and reporting at Badan Pusat Statistik (BPS) Temanggung Regency, I focus on developing strong analytical and visualization skills through <b>Excel and Power BI</b> projects.
+I enjoy designing clean, interactive dashboards that turn complex datasets into clear stories and support data informed decision making.
 </p>

 ## 🧠 Analytical Tools